Jürgen Berghahn: Early life and career

 Berghahn did an apprenticeship as an electrician.
 He worked for Schieder Möbel for 26 years until the company's insolvency.
 He was a member of the company’s works council from 1994 to 2008 and served as deputy chairman of the group workers council from 2002 until 2008.
 Berghahn is a lecturer in adult education for private and trade union educational institutions.
 He has been a member of IG Metall since 1984.

 Political career

 Berghahn has been a member of the Blomberg town council and local chairman of Istrup since 2004.
 He has been the chairman of the Blomberg real estate and property management since 2004.
 He is chairman of the SPD local association Istrup/Wellentrup.

 Berghahn was elected as a member of the State Parliament of North Rhine-Westphalia in the state parliamentary constituency of Lippe II in the state elections of 2010, 2012, and 2017.

 Member of the German Parliament, 2021–present

 Berghahn ran as an SPD direct candidate for the federal constituency Lippe I and won the direct mandate in the 2021 federal election.
 In the course of this, he resigned his state parliament mandate.
 Nina Andrieshen succeeded him in the state parliament.

 In parliament, Berghahn has been serving on the Committee on Transport.
 Within his parliamentary group, he belongs to the Parliamentary Left, a left-wing movement.

+In 2024, Berhahn announced that he isn't seeking re-election to the Bundestag in the 2025 German federal election.